On-Campus Student Housing

 Campus Information, Services & Resources

 The College operates and manages a Campus Store for the purchase of textbooks, supplies, educational aids, apparel, gifts, and other items on the Beatrice, Lincoln and Milford campuses.
 Textbooks, (including e-books) both new and used, are available to rent or purchase.
 Books also are available to purchase online at www.sccbookstore.com.

 Students attending Education Square in Lincoln can pre-order books for pick up or free delivery.
 Students enrolling in online courses should pre-order their books a minimum of two weeks prior to the start of the term at www.sccbookstore.com to allow adequate time for processing and shipping.

 The Campus Store offers a book rental and a buyback program for used textbooks.
 Buyback is generally at the end of the term.
 Normal business hours are compatible with most class schedules.
 The Campus Store accepts cash, checks, MasterCard, VISA, and Discover credit cards.

 For more information, visit www.sccbookstore.com/.

-The Beatrice Storm Center Dining Hall is located near Homestead Hall and provides contract food service, as well as non-contract meals for visitors, staff and guests.
-Breakfast, lunch and dinner are served Monday through Friday, and a brunch on Saturday and Sunday.
+The Beatrice Storm Center Dining Hall is located near Homestead Hall and provides contract food service, as well as non-contract meals for visitors, staff, and guests.
+Breakfast, lunch, and dinner are served Monday through Friday, and brunch is on Saturday and Sunday.